Visualise Your Thesis

 Bringing the idea to life – refining the tools and methods, reviewing your final product

 Refining and submission – adding title screens and attribution, checking technical requirements

 Copyright advice – ensuring your submission meets all of the copyright requirements.
-The University of Melbourne have provided Copyright videos containing information on how to keep your submission copyright compliant.

-Meet with an expert one-on-one sessions
+Meet with an expert - virtual drop-ins!

 Top tips to get you started